-- 1. As you did with the Pick-Up Roller, with the machine head on the left side of the table, insert the Leveler Bar (roller with no canvas) into the machine's throat (left side of the table) and rest the roller on the machine's throat if necessary while you begin to install the shaft end. - 2.
-Add the Split Roller Collar to the left side of the Leveler Bar as you did with the Pick-Up Roller. - 3.
-Move to the right side of your table and insert the Leveler Bar into the End Arm (Note: Lucey End Arm setup is shown below.) - 4.
-Repeat these steps to install the remaining rollers.
+- 1. As you did with the Pick-Up Roller, with the machine head on the left side of the table, insert the Leveler Bar's (roller with no canvas) threaded end into the machine's throat and rest the roller on the machine's throat if necessary while you begin to install the shaft end. - 2.
+Move to the right side of your table and insert the Leveler Bar's shaft end into the lower rear ball joint.